 Institution: Allen Institute for AI, Duke University, University of California Berkeley, University of Washington

-Research Area: LLM Safety Moderation, Interpretable AI (XAI), LLM Alignment, Steerable AI
+Research Area: LLM Safety Moderation, Explainable AI (XAI), LLM Alignment, Steerable AI

 Discipline: Artificial Intelligence